-- (a) All fees required by provisions of the Code and rules of the Board shall be transmitted by money order, bank draft, or check and shall be made payable to Professional Foresters Registration.
+(a) All fees required by provisions of the Code and rules of the Board shall be transmitted by money order, bank draft, or check and shall be made payable to Professional Foresters Registration.(b) The following schedule of fees is hereby adopted pursuant to section 782 of the Code.

-(b) The following schedule of fees is hereby adopted pursuant to section 782 of the Code.
-(1) Application for Registration and License as a Professional Forester \$200 (2) Annual Rate for License as a Professional Forester (3) Application for Exam for Specialty Certificate (4) Annual rate for Specialty Certificate (5) Duplicate License or Specialty Certificate (6) Renewal of License as a Professional Forester (7) Renewal of Specialty Certificate (8) Penalty fee for failure to apply for renewal as a Licensee or for a specialty certificate is \$25 for each full month of delinquency not to exceed \$150.00 total penalty fee
+(b) The following schedule of fees is hereby adopted pursuant to section 782 of the Cod e.
+(1) Application for Registration and License as a Professional Forester\$ 200 (2) Annual Rate for License as a Professional Forester 95 (3) Application for Exam for Specialty Certificate .200 (4) Annual rate for Specialty Certificate .
+35 (5) Duplicate License or Specialty Certificate .
+5 (6) Renewal of License as a Professional Forester 190 (7) Renewal of Specialty Certificate 70 (8) Penalty fee for failure to apply for renewal as a Licensee or for a specialty cert ificate is \$25 for each full month of delinquency not to exceed \$150.00 total penalty fee 25 1 7

-- (c) The renewal fee for registration and/or certification as a forestry specialist shall be waived when a license or certificate is issued less than ninety (90) days before the date on which it will expire. - (d) Application fees for registration, certification as a forestry specialist, or reinstatement following withdrawal, shall be retained by the Board regardless of the disposition of the application.
+(d) Application fees for registration, certification as a forestry specialist, or reinstatement following withdrawal, shall be retained by the Board regardless of the disposition of the application.